'Sweet' little girl died in Bettendorf blaze

 The voice she heard screaming, she said, was that of Jodd Wickham, identified as the 18-year-old son of the Wickhams, who survived the fire.

 Bettendorf Fire Chief Steve Knorrek said police arriving at the scene had to restrain the teen to keep him from going back into the house.
-His parents and young niece attempted to escape the upstairs of the home, the chief said, and a neighbor said Jodd Wickham's bedroom was in the basement.
+His parents and young niece attempted to escape the upstairs of the home, the chief said.
+A neighbor said Jodd Wickham's bedroom was in the basement.

 "I've never experienced anything like this," Haines said.
 "It's very sad.
 My 11-year-old understands what's going on, unfortunately.